DmitryBaranovskiy/g.raphael/docs/pie.markdown

     + legendmark
     + legendpos - e.g. "west"

 legend is required.
 If legendpos is omitted, 'east' is assumed.
 If legendmark is omitted, 'disc' is assumed.
-The current possible options for legendmark are,
+The current possible options for legendmark and legendpos are,

 **legendmark**